 While travelling independently, and utilizing local resources, might not be as straightforward as paying for a package tour that will take the challenge out of the experience, in my opinion, keeping it local is a better way to travel.
 It's the way that you're going to connect with actual Mexicans and get a sense of what the outdoor culture looks like here.
 It's also the way you're going to keep your tourist money where it belongs, in the local communities that protect the places you want to go.
 And it's going to cost you dramatically less than if you booked a package tour.
 While it's almost definitely going to make you anxious to travel this way at times, especially if your Spanish isn't strong, it's also going to be an incredible learning experience that will make you feel like a hero when you're done.
 Mexico is a beautiful country with one of the world's great cultures, and adventure travel can and should be one of the best ways to tap into it.

 If you liked this post, you'll probably also like our post on our philosophy of adventure travel, and on the things that we love about travel in Mexico.
-And if you want to support us while we're creating more stuff like this, consider contributing via Patreon.
+You'll also probably like my book The Dirtbag's Guide to Life.
+It's a fun "how to" guide like this, but for your entire existence.

 Since we're here for the next month, we've decided to put out a series of (hopefully helpful) posts about travelling in Mexico, so yesterday I started doing a bit of research into what other people are writing.